DevExpress-Examples/wpf-docklayoutmanager-add-layoutpanels-and-hide-them/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Dock Layout Manager - Add LayoutPanels and Hide Them
+# WPF Dock Layout Manager - Add and Hide LayoutPanels

 This example uses the `BeginUpdate()` and `EndUpdate()` methods to add and hide LayoutPanels.
 Click the `Add New` button to add ten LayoutPanels and the `Hide All` button to hide  the displayed panels to the left side of the application.